mathesar-foundation/mathesar-wiki/development/implementation.md

   - They might still want to import more data in the original format (say from an updated version of the original source).
   - They might want to also add data manually using the improved model.
 - Undo.
 The user should be able to undo inserts (easy), deletes (kinda easy) and updates (a little more difficult).

+## DML Function signatures
+- These (as opposed to DDL functions) are allowed mutable types (e.g., an SQLAlchemy `Table` object as input and output)
+- We'll prioritize speed and efficiency over safety and accuracy for these.
+  - We expect these functions to be run quite often, and for reactivity to be essential.
+  - All DML operations are transactional in PostgreSQL (and indeed in the SQL standard).
+  - We expect these functions to be run quite often, and for reactivity to be essential.

 ## Undo / Audit Implementation
 We should keep an audit table for each table/view that's modifiable in a user's database.
 Two options are possible for this implementation: